-The following algorithm shall be used to calculate $Ec{adj,x}$ and $qc{adj,x}$ in lieu of Equations F1 and F2, at the manufacturer's discretion, if the indoor fan ramps its speed when cycling.
+The following algorithm shall be used to calculate $Ec{adj,x}$ and $qc{adj,x}$ in lieu of Equations 11.30 and 11.25, at the manufacturer's discretion, if the indoor fan ramps its speed when cycling.

-F12.8.1 Measure the electrical power consumed by the Constant-volume AMS or Constant-torque AMS at a minimum of three operating conditions: at the speed/air volume rate/external static pressure that was measured during the Steady-state Test, at operating conditions associated with the midpoint of the ramp-up interval, and at conditions associated with the midpoint of the ramp-down interval.
-For these measurements, the tolerances on the airflow volume or the external static pressure are the same as required for the Section 8.2.4.8 Steady-state Test [Section F10.6 of AHRI Standard 210/240].

-F12.8.2 For each case, determine the indoor fan power from the average of measurements made over a minimum of 5 minutes.

-F12.8.3 Approximate the electrical energy consumption of the indoor fan if it had operated during the Cyclic Test using all three power measurements.
+- F11.8.1 Measure the electrical power consumed by the Constant-volume AMS or Constant-torque AMS at a minimum of three operating conditions: at the speed/air volume rate/ESP that was measured during the Steady-state Test, at operating conditions associated with the midpoint of the ramp-up interval, and at conditions associated with the midpoint of the ramp-down interval.
+For these measurements, the tolerances on the airflow volume or the ESP are the same as required for the Steady State Test. - F11.8.2 For each case, determine the indoor fan power from the average of measurements made over a minimum of 5 minutes. - F11.8.3 Approximate the electrical energy consumption of the indoor fan if it had operated during the Cyclic Test using all three power measurements.
 Assume a linear profile during the ramp intervals.
 The manufacturer shall provide the durations of the ramp-up and ramp-down intervals.
-If a manufacturer-supplied ramp interval exceeds 45 seconds, use a 45-second ramp interval nonetheless when estimating the fan energy."

-F12.9 Add the following as new Section 8.2.4.11 to ANSI/ASHRAE Standard 116: "Non-ducted System procedures for the optional cyclic dry-coil cooling-mode tests (D{Full} , D{Low} , and I{Low}).
+If a manufacturer-supplied ramp interval exceeds 45 seconds, use a 45-second ramp interval nonetheless when estimating the fan energy." - F11.9 Add the following as new Section 8.2.4.11 to ANSI/ASHRAE Standard 116: "Non-ducted System procedures for the optional cyclic dry-coil cooling-mode tests (D{Full} , D{Low} , and I{Low}).

 Do not use dampers when conducting Cyclic Tests on Non-ducted Systems.
 Until the last OFF/ON compressor cycle, airflow through the Indoor Coil must cycle off and on in unison with the compressor.
 For the last OFF/ON compressor cycle-the one used to determine energy and capacity-use the exhaust fan of the airflow measuring apparatus and the indoor fan of the test unit to have indoor airflow start 3 minutes prior to compressor cut-on and end three minutes after compressor cutoff.
-Subtract the electrical energy used by the indoor fan during the 3 minutes prior to compressor cut-on from the integrated electrical energy.
+Subtract the electrical energy used by the indoor fan during the 3 minutes prior to compressor cuton from the integrated electrical energy.
 Add the electrical energy used by the indoor fan during the 3 minutes after compressor cutoff to the integrated cooling capacity.
-For the case where the Non-ducted System uses a variable-speed indoor fan which is disabled during the Cyclic Test, correct $e{cyc,dry}$ and $q{cyc,dry}$ using the same approach as prescribed in Section 8.2.4.9 [Section F10.8 of AHRI 210/240] for Blower Coil Systems with Constant-volume AMS or Constant-torque AMS which has the blower disabled for Cyclic Test."
+For the case where the Non-ducted System uses a variable-speed indoor fan which is disabled during the Cyclic Test, correct e{cyc,dry} and q{cyc,dry} using the same approach as prescribed in Section 8.2.4.9 [Section F11.7 of AHRI 210/240] for Blower Coil Systems with Constant-volume AMS or Constant-torque AMS which has the blower disabled for Cyclic Test."